Your creative business is growing, and it’s time to bring on a legal expert to help you.

-So how do you go about finding an attorney for your creative business?
-That’s what we are covering in this week’s episode of Ask Kiff.
+So, how do you go about finding an attorney for your creative business?
+That’s what we are covering here.

-The short answer is finding a lawyer is no different than finding any other service provider.
-You want to find someone you know, like and trust.
+The short answer is that finding a lawyer is no different than finding any other service provider.
+You want to find someone you know, like, and trust.

 - the three places you can start your search